SawolTesf/eCommerce-React-App/README.md

 # eCommerce React App

 Welcome to the eCommerce React App!
-This project showcases a fully functional web application for an online shopping cart, built using React.js.
+This project showcases a fully functional web application for an online shopping cart, built using React.js and styled with Tailwind CSS.
 I designed this project to demonstrate my expertise in front-end development, React.js, state management, and responsive design.

 ## Project Description